Zabrane/pf/README.md

 no excuses for re-reimplementing any part of standard library, because stdlibs are written by people who really know what they are doing.**

-however, in the unlikely case you want `printf` in a setting where you absolutely must ditch stdlib, `pf` is a simple reality hack that provides a bare minimum `printf()` at a price of:
+in the unlikely case you want `printf` in a setting where you absolutely must ditch stdlib, `pf` is a simple reality hack that provides a bare minimum `printf()` at a price of: